-- (iii) Drilling Permit Received for Salave Gold Project: During 1H-22, the Government of the Principality of Asturias issued Black Dragon's 100% owned Spanish subsidiary, Exploraciones Mineras del Cantábrico with an 18-hole drilling permit for the Salave Gold Project.
+Drilling Permit Received for Salave Gold Project: During FY22, the Government of the Principality of Asturias issued Black Dragon's 100% owned Spanish subsidiary, Exploraciones Mineras del Cantábrico with an 18-hole drilling permit for the Salave Gold Project.
 The drill hole locations were based on stringent environmental selection criteria to avoid conflicts with local landowners and to comply with the Government's planning framework.
-This drilling campaign's main focus will be to undertake infill drilling to improve the resource classification from inferred to indicated and from indicated to measured, for mine planning and for geotechnical & metallurgical core samples as part of a definitive feasibility study. - (iv) Marlee Gold Acquisition: In July 2022, Black Dragon diversified its exploration portfolio by acquiring 100% of the shares in Marlee Gold Pty Ltd. Marlee Gold is the owner of 3 exploration licences in the North Yilgarn Craton of Western Australia, that has been underexplored but has significant regional gold and copper regional mines.
+This drilling campaign's main focus will be to undertake infill drilling to improve the resource classification from inferred to indicated and from indicated to measured, for mine planning and for geotechnical & metallurgical core samples as part of a definitive feasibility study.

+Marlee Gold Acquisition: In FY22, Black Dragon diversified its exploration portfolio by acquiring 100% of the shares in Marlee Gold Pty Ltd. Marlee Gold is the owner of 3 exploration licences in the North Yilgarn Craton of Western Australia, that has been underexplored but has significant regional gold and copper regional mines.
 Marlee Gold has 2 main projects called Padbury Gold and Ivan Well spread out over 3 exploration licences covering 481km2.
-The main focus for the Marlee Gold prospects is to carry out exploration programs utilizing modern exploration techniques to determine the likelihood of bedrock hosted mineralisation with a focus on gold.
+The acquisition was completed by payment of AUD\$70,000 plus AUD\$70,000 shares in Black Dragon Gold (1,428,571 shares) and the issue of 1,000,000 unlisted options exercisable at AUD\$0.098 expiring July 2024.
+The main focus for the Marlee Gold prospects are to carry out exploration programs utilizing modern exploration techniques to determine the likelihood of bedrock hosted mineralisation with a focus on gold.
+Refer Managing Director's update in this section for further details.